-Discipline applied by our school, in conjunction with parents, is intended to help to develop selfdiscipline, self-respect, and the respect for others necessary to function successfully in society.
+Discipline applied by our school, in conjunction with parents, is intended to help to develop self-discipline, self-respect, and the respect for others necessary to function successfully in society.
 Discipline is applied in order to preserve the rights of other students and staff, and protect the educational process from dangerous and disruptive acts.
 The school staff believes it is our responsibility to administer a fair and comprehensive discipline policy.
-The purpose of this policy is bensure the all students can attend a school with a positive productive learning environment.
+The purpose of this policy is to ensure that all students can attend a school with a positive productive learning environment.

 Our long-range goal is to help all students experience the satisfaction of self-discipline.
 Our intent is to administer this policy in a consistent and equitable way.
-When dealing with inappropriate behavior, we dealwith the issues and behaviors that were observed.
-Then we assign appropriate consequences.
+When dealing with inappropriate behavior, we deal with the issues and behaviors that were observed, and appropriate consequences are assigned.
 Each of our staff members is anxious to work with students and parents to find solutions to problems.
 This will help make our school the very best it can possibly be.